630.231.9010

 •

-The biggest challenge is extremely shallow depth of field: In macro photography,
+The biggest challenge is extremely shallow depth of field: In macro photography, we always

-acceptable.
-Sometimes the fall off from sharp to out of focus can be pleasant
+the fall off from sharp to out of focus can be pleasant and show important details.
+But often

-in vivid detail.
-Click to read about my solution to this problem.
+you want to see more in focus to see more in vivid detail.
+Click to read about my solution to

 •

-The macro and micro world has a lot of detail that the human eye cannot see,
+The macro and micro world has a lot of detail that the human eye cannot see, but the lens

-but the lens can.
-Microscopic scratches, dust and others flaws can be a problem
+can.
+Microscopic scratches, dust and others flaws can be a problem to overcome in Macro

-to overcome in Macro and micro photography.
+and micro photography.

 back to top